Still an underdog, but China government deals help Alibaba's cloud ambitions

 SHANGHAI/BEIJING E-commerce giant Alibaba Group Holding Ltd (BABA.N) is an underdog in the global cloud computing industry, but it has one thing going for it: it's Chinese.

-Alibaba this week scored a minor deal with China's northeastern port city of Dalian to build a cloud computing center and provide online government services such as bill payment.
+Alibaba this week scored a minor deal with China's northeastern port city of Dalian to build a cloud computing centre and provide online government services such as bill payment.

 The pact is a small part of a growing portfolio of similar cloud services tie-ups between Alibaba and government bodies around China and comes against a backdrop of Beijing's deepening paranoia about foreign technology.